-3.1 Industry sector
+Industry sector

-The industrial sector in the WEM is split into six sub-sectors: aluminium, iron and steel, chemical and petrochemical, cement, pulp and paper, and other industry.
+The industrial sector in the WEM is split into six sub-sectors: non-ferrous metals (which includes aluminium), iron and steel, chemical and petrochemical (both energy and feedstock), non-metallic minerals (which includes cement), pulp and paper, and other industry.
 The iron and steel sub-sector is modelled together with the sub-sectors of blast furnaces, coke ovens and own use of those two in the industry sector.
-However, in accordance with the IEA energy balances, in Annex A of WEO-2020 energy demand from coke ovens and blast furnaces is not listed under industry, but under 'other energy sector'.
-Similarly, petrochemical feedstocks are modelled as part of the chemicals and petrochemicals industry, but they are not included in industry in Annex A, but under final energy consumption in the category 'other'.

-Energy consumption in the industry sector is driven by the demand for specific products in the energy-intensive sectors - aluminium, iron and steel, chemicals and petrochemicals, cement, and pulp and paper - and by value added in industry for the non-specified industry sectors (Figure 5).
+Energy consumption in the industry sector is driven by the production for specific products in the energy-intensive sectors - aluminium, iron and steel, primary chemicals (ethylene, propylene, aromatics, ammonia and methanol), cement, and pulp and paper - and by value added in industry for the non-specified industry sectors (Figure 5).
 Production of energy-intensive goods is econometrically projected for a specific year with the help of the following variables: population, end-use energy prices, value added in industry, per capita consumption of the previous year and a time constant.
-Historic production data is collected from a range of sources, including International Aluminium Institute (2019) (aluminium), World Steel Association (2019) (steel), METI (2018) (ethylene, propylene and aromatics), USGS (2018a) (ammonia), USGS (2018b) (cement), RISI (2019) and FAO (2019) (paper).
+Historic production data is collected from a range of sources, including International Aluminium Institute (aluminium), World Steel Association (steel), METI and PLATTS (ethylene, propylene and aromatics), USGS (ammonia, cement), RISI and FAO (paper).

-Since WEO-2019, activity projection calculations are performed with a tool shared with the Energy Technogy Perspectives industry team, industrial production and value added are therefore perfectly consistent and aligned with the Energy Technoloy Perspectives scenarios.
-This tool builds one macroeconomic drivers, such as GDP, population, value added in industry as well as industry parameters such as historical production and production capacities which are under construction, or planned.
+Since WEO-2019, calculation of industrial products demand and production by region are performed with a tool shared with the Energy Technology Perspectives industry team.
+Activity variables are therefore perfectly consistent and aligned with the Energy Technology Perspectives scenarios.
+This tool builds on macroeconomic drivers, such as GDP, population, value added by industry as well as industry parameters such as historical production and production capacities which are under construction, or planned.

 Steel projections of demand and production were overhauled in preparation for the IEA Steel Roadmap 2020.
 The new methodology explicitly models steel demand based on a per-capita approach reflecting saturation levels of demand.
-It then derives production of steel on a per-country basis.
+It then derives production of steel on a per-country basis through an international trade module.
 In WEO-2020, a new steelmaking pathway using hydrogen for direct reduced iron production is added to the technology basket.
-It is an alternative to use of coal and leads to a drastic reduction of CO2 emissions as long as hydrogen is produced from a low-carbon fuel.
+It is an alternative to use of coal and leads to a drastic reduction of $CO_2$ emissions as long as hydrogen is produced from a low-carbon fuel.
+Ammonia production projections were comprehensively reviewed for the Ammonia Technology roadmap 2021.